RayHightower/RayHightower.com/_posts/2017-11-27-huaqiangbei-in-shenzhen-china.markdown

 If you visit Hong Kong, be sure to buy an Octapus card when you arrive.
 You can pay for almost anything via Octopus including rides on the train, and coffee at Starbucks.

 Some people might recommend WeChat for payments in China and Hong Kong.
 In my experience, WeChat works fine for text communications, but for payments it's a pain in the neck.
-The [VPayFast](http://vpayfast.com) service offers help for non-Chinese citizens who want to use WeChat, but the service did not work for me.Maybe I'm spoiled by the convenience of [M-Pesa in Kenya](/blog/2016/12/29/m-pesa-blends-fintech-mobile-in-kenya/).
+The [VPayFast](http://vpayfast.com) service offers help for non-Chinese citizens who want to use WeChat, but the service did not work for me.
+Maybe I'm spoiled by the convenience of [M-Pesa in Kenya](/blog/2016/12/29/m-pesa-blends-fintech-mobile-in-kenya/).

 ### Conclusion

-I expected to be overwhelmed by my visit to Shenzhen.
-And still, I was overwhelmed beyond my expectations.
 If you are enthusiastic about open source hardware, IoT, or related areas, you will enjoy Shenzhen.
 Ping me when you go.
 Maybe we can collaborate on something!